marcmascarell/arrayer/README.md

 Support
 ----

-If you need help or need any kind of support, please send an e-mail to Marc Mascarell at marcmascarell@gmail.com.
+If you need help or any kind of support, please send an e-mail to Marc Mascarell at marcmascarell@gmail.com.

 License
 ----